Skip to main content

 Trench Pit

-In 1899 the Trench was sunk on Ninelands Lane and named after the Sir Frederick Thomas Trench Gascoigne. (*) Isabella’s husband. (*) Both husbands took the Gascoigne name on marriage.
+In 1899 the Trench was sunk on Ninelands Lane and named after the Sir Frederick Charles Trench Gascoigne. (*) Isabella’s husband. (*) Both husbands took the Gascoigne name on marriage.

 In the hundred years from 1831 -1931, the village of Garforth changed from a farming community to a more industrial one.